ericwbailey/a11y-webring.club/.github/CONTRIBUTING.md

 ## I want to update my information

 This process is similar to adding yourself to the webring.
-Submit a Pull Request that modifies your `sites.json` information.
+Submit a pull request that modifies your `sites.json` information.
 This can include adding info, updating info, and removing info.

 ## I want to make updates to the webring's website

 Want to help out?
 Cool!

-Please check the project [Issues](https://github.com/ericwbailey/a11y-webring.club/issues) to see if there is something I'm specifically looking for help with.
+Please check the project [Issues](https://github.com/ericwbailey/a11y-webring.club/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) to see if there is something I'm specifically looking for help with.

-If you want to propose new features or functionality, please create an issue before submitting a Pull Request.
+If you want to propose new features or functionality, please [create an issue](https://github.com/ericwbailey/a11y-webring.club/issues/new) before submitting a pull request.
 This will help us determine if your suggestion is inline with my vision for where the project should go.

 ## I want to add someone else's website

 That's a nice idea, but I prefer if the person who made the site adds themselves for a variety of reasons.
 You could definitely suggest they do so, though!

+## I want to leave the webring

+That's fine, too.
+If you choose leave the webring we ask that:

+1. You either submit a PR removing yourself from `sites.json` or raise an issue asking to be removed, and
+1. You delete the webring code from your website.

+This will remove you from the webring and also allow people browsing the webring to not get stuck.

 ## I want to start my own webring